 It’s important to distinguish between comment, opinion, analysis and reporting.
 Opinion and comment seem to be ubiquitous on social media.

 Experts and thought leaders who are generally corralled to specific pages in newspapers, ‘free-range’ on new media.
-Usually, the ‘genre’ is identified, but not always.
-The tag identifying it may be ‘discretely’ placed.
+Usually, the ‘genre’ is labelled, but not always.
+The tag identifying it may be ‘discretely’ placed, which can deceive the undiscerning.
+The opinion, which may be an interepretation of ‘facts’, suddenly becomes ‘truth’.
+Readers need to differentiate between the presentation of facts from someone’s interpretation of the those facts.

 Opinion and comment pieces give extra scope to headline and summary writers to be ‘creative’ as they aim to encourage you to click through to their site (it’s called click bait).